ni/ams-capabilities/CONTRIBUTING.md

 Depending on if you use the Capabilities.lvclass or an other parent class, you do the following:

 ### Capabilities.lvclass
-1. Copy/Paste an array of Channel and single references from another capability.
+1. Copy/Paste an array of Channel and single references from another capability (if both are usefull).
-- :cactus: Channels are commonly arrays to natively support multi-output devices.
-If your channel is known to be only a single instance per-plugin, you can use an element instead of an array.
 1. Rename the channel array / single.

 ### Parent - e.g. Actual Value.lvclass